Recap of Supernatural Season 2, Episode 7:

 - The Speechless: Claire Becker, who is unable to speak due to her slashed throat.
-When she tries to speak, more blood wells out of her throat.
+When she tries to speak, more blood wells out of the slash.

 - Stealth Hi/Bye: Claire Becker, the Death Omen.

-- Stock Episode Titles: At least 11 other series have episodes with the same title, which originate from a line in Casablanca where Renault says to "round up the usual suspects".
+- Stock Episode Titles: At least eleven other series have episodes with the same title, which originates from a line in Casablanca where Renault says to "round up the usual suspects".